Moot (noun): a mock judicial proceeding set up to examine a hypothetical case as an academic exercise.

 Yes, that’s the dictionary term for a moot.
 If you’re a seasoned law student, you should be very familiar with the term.
 However, if (like me) you’re new to law school, you won’t have a clue what it really means – beyond the dictionary definition.
 This post aims to enlighten you, based on my recent foray into mooting.

 I entered a novice competition at my university with a fair amount of trepidation and a healthy dose of naivety – thinking it would be a fun few hours and look good on my CV.
 While this turned out to be partly true, there was a lot of extra work involved and at times, being a complete novice, I felt I was way out of my depth and had made a mistake in entering.
-Also, what I thought was a fairly chilled out moot, actually was a quite serious competition with multiple rounds and in front of proper judges.
+Also, what I thought was a fairly chilled out moot, actually was a quite serious competition with multiple rounds in front of career judges.
 It may surprise you (and it certainly surprised me) that I got through to the semi-finals.

 - It’s a fairly time-consuming extra-curricular activity: as a novice, I’d recommend you only enter one moot competition at a time.
 You will need to devote many hours to researching the law, getting your skeleton in order and preparing your points.

 - Do your research and read the problem thoroughly: when you’re given the moot problem it’s likely to be about an area of law you have not been taught.
-Don’t panic if you still have no ideas after a couple of days – the mists will clear if you put the time in.
+Don’t panic if you still have no idea after a couple of days – the mists will clear if you put the time in.
 The library is your friend – accept that fact!
 If you’re not prepared, and the judge asks you a technical question about the law, you must be able to answer it with some degree of knowledge!

 - Memorise the formalities: take some time to understand how to address the judge, your fellow mooters and how to make your submissions.
 You get major points for using “My Lord/Lady”, “my learned friend” etc. when mooting.